-Every year in 15 August the streets of the district of Liege, Outremeuse, is a procession with the statue of the black Madonna.
-It departs from the church of St. Nicholas.
-On the same day also takes place in this place during the festival, which passes through the streets of thousands of dancing, the participants, the costumed in various costumes of the era.
-The main attraction of this festival, however, are enormous as Tchantches and Nanesse.
-Although both the ceremony, both the church and the secular are held at the same time they do not interfere with each other, on the contrary, both have become one of the most important events in Liege.
+Every year, August 15, a procession with a statue of a black Madonna takes place through the streets of Liege district, Outremeuse.
+It starts from the church of St. Nicholas.
+On the same day there is also a festival at which thousands of dancing participants walk through the streets, dressed up in different period costumes.
+The main attraction of this festival, however, are enormous Tchantches and Nanesse.
+Although both ceremonies, the church and the secular are held at the same time they do not interfere with each other, on the contrary, both have become one of the most important events in Liege.
 The processions of 15 August participates annually around 300 of thousands of people from all over the world.

-The next day feast continues, but Tchantches or Nanesse are no longer the main characters.
-On this day, dominates the music and fun until dawn.
-In various places Overmeuse hosts numerous concerts.
-The streets are filled with stalls with food and with a slight, characteristic for Liege alcohol, mixed with a variety of juices.
-On this day on the streets dominated by youth, and the fun lasts until dawn.
+The festival continues the next day, but Tchantches and Nanesse are no longer the main characters.
+On this day music and fun until the early morning dominate.
+Various concerts take place at various Outremeuse locations.
+The streets are filled with food stalls and with light, characteristic for Liege, mixed alcohol with various juices.
+On this day, young people dominate the streets, and the fun lasts until dawn.